cjungmann/gensfw/README.md

 This utility is a capable tool for generating a graphical user interface for a BASH program.
-While it includes many more features than the project from which is is derived (zenity), some interactions in *gensfw2* are somewhat awkward.
+While it includes many more features than the project from which is is derived (zenity), some interactions in *gensfw* are somewhat awkward.
 This is not a criticism of YAD, but only an attempt to temper expectations of user-friendliness.